 Animal Type Fee

-Kittens - Under 5 \$125 + tax
+Kittens - 6 \$100

-Months
+months & under

-Cats - Over 5 \$75 + tax
+Cats - 7 months \$75

-Months
+& over

 First "Foster 50% Off

 Fail" Regular Fee

 Foster "failing" is when fosters adopt the animal they are fostering.
 SAPA! provides a discount for those fosters "failing" for the first time.
 Regular fees apply for all foster adoptions after that.